lenra-io/docs/src/markdown/guides/public-routes.md

 ## Use a public route in a front-end app

-To use a public as a not authenticated user with the [{:rel="noopener" target="_blank"} Lenra JavaScript client lib](https://github.com/lenra-io/client-lib-js) you just have to use the `openSocket()` method to connect to the Lenra server without token and then open the route:
+To use the [{:rel="noopener" target="_blank"} Lenra JavaScript client lib](https://github.com/lenra-io/client-lib-js) as an unauthenticated user, simply use the `openSocket()` method to connect to the Lenra server without a token, and then open the desired route :

 ```js
 import { LenraApp } from '@lenra/client';